-01: The do-something option for this element is based on the text as provided in Article 5, Annex V of the CSM ASLP recommendation as well as the planned Technical Supporting Document (TID).
-This option will permit the assessment of Safety Performance (SP) per operator based on the mandatory self-assessments by railway operators.
+01: The do-something option for this element is based on the text as provided in the CSM ASLP.
+This option will permit the assessment of

+Safety Performance (SP) per operator based on the mandatory self-assessments by railway operators.
 The Agency will be responsible for the calculation of the SP scores at operator, country and Union levels using the ISS tool (when available).
 The SP scores along with additional trend analyses and statistical tests will be stored in the ISS, shareable according to the rules defined in the CSM ASLP.
 It is noted that the SP assessment is starting later than the CSM ASLP application date as part of the proposed transition phase.
 Obviously, the SP assessment can only take place in a meaningful way if operators' self-assessment are mandatory (see above Option 2 under the element 'Railway operators' self-assessment).